The second installment of our three-part interview with Robert Kassab, the person behind the The DATA Protocol: Reduce migraines without medication

 In the first interview, which you can read here, we started the conversation with Robert Kassab.
 He is releasing a new book later this year, that helps people with migraines get to real migraine relief without medication.

 His approach is focused on a common sense solution, as he himself calls it, that addresses migraine triggers.
 He is convinced that by following critical steps in the right order, we can substantially minimize the number of migraines.
-He is also teaching an 8-week course to help us go through each of the DATA Protocol stages in an interactive setting.

 What does the work look like, and can you talk about the specific tools?